Public Health Services

 Breastfeeding Counseling

 Babies are born ready to breastfeed.
-Public Health Nurses who are specifically trained in lactation counseling offer education and support during the prenatal and postpartum period to help mothers get a good start on nursing.
+Registered Nurses who are specifically trained in lactation counseling offer education and support during the prenatal and postpartum period to help mothers get a good start on nursing.
 One-on-One Childbirth education and Family Spirit education.

 Home Safety